Douglas Foo

-Early life
+Early life and education

 Foo was born in Singapore in 1969 and has two younger sisters Lena and Lilian.
 His father, Foo Kia Hee, was an immigrant from Hainan, China and worked as a mechanical and electrical consultant.

-Education

 Foo received his primary education at Red Swastika School, secondary education at Dunman High School and pre-university education at Victoria Junior College.

 Foo had originally planned to study Engineering at the Nanyang Technological University (NTU), but decided to switch course to Business administration.
 However, he did not qualify for NTU's business school, and thus travelled to Australia to study at the Royal Melbourne Institute of Technology.
 He graduated in 1994 with a Bachelor's degree in business administration (finance).

 Foo attended the Eisenhower Fellowships in 2013.

 Career

-Early career
+Business career

 Before his National service enlistment, he worked various jobs including taking turbine readings for engineers at the Seraya Power Plant, relief teaching at Pin Yi Secondary School and as a baker at Délifrance.